 But they are not.

 Our Western societies also tend to induce us into mistakes as they glorify the individual and the individual choices (dispositional approach).

 But the individual acts in a bigger social setting, and takes on different roles within his life.

-If the social setting and the roles he takes on tilts a certain way, they can overpower otherwise moral and ethical people.
+If the social setting and the roles he takes on tilt a certain way, they can overpower otherwise moral and ethical people.

 This is important, because when we fail to understand how we can all produce evil, then we invite evil